PolymathicAI/PolymathicAI.github.io/_posts/2023-10-09-astroclip.md

 These results demonstrate a strong correlation between the semantic content of the query, such as the red quiescent galaxy or a blue star forming galaxy, and the semantic content of the retrieved images or spectra.

+#### Powerful Feature Extraction for Downstream Tasks
+In addition to constructing a semantically aligned embedding space that spans astrophysical modalities, we also demonstrate that our extracted, high-level representations of galaxies contain powerful physical information that can be zero-shot applied to downstream tasks.

+In particular, we use simple k-Nearest Neighbour (k-NN) regression of our embedded images and spectra to infer the particular redshift and the stellar mass of our galaxies.
+We show that neighbors in our embedded space indeed share similar physical properties, as demonstrated by the ability of our k-NN regressor to make accurate predictions.
+This indicates that our model is able to organize our galaxy samples according to high-level physical features.

+Additionally, in-modality similarity appears to outperform cross-modality similarity as an input for the k-NN regression, indicating that, although our our contrastive training aims to connect embeddings between modalities, it has the emergent property of helping to structure the embeddings space within respective modalities.
+This is particularly evident for the redshift prediction (c, top panel) by similarity between spectra which is near perfect, even though redshift is not an information perfectly contained in images.
+This means that redshift has naturally emerged as a fundamental property which helps the spectral encoder to structure its embedding space.

+#### Conclusions
+Our results demonstrate the potential for cross-modal contrastive pre-training to achieve high quality foundation models for astronomical data, which can be used for further downstream tasks even without fine-tuning.
+We contend that this is a key property to allow the community to build higher-level compositional models that can rely on off-the-shelf frozen embedding models, just as frozen CLIP embeddings have enabled a wide variety of downstream applications.
+Moreover, we demonstrate that cross-modal connections can be effectively deployed in scientific contexts, and lay the groundwork for future even broader cross-modal scientific connections.

 ---
 Title image from the Dark Energy Spectroscopic Survey (DESI).